rdmarsh/elm/README.md

 ## Configuration

-In a hurry?
-Put your credentials in `~/.elm/config.ini` and secure permissions.
-See `config.example.ini` for details
+For quick setup, place your credentials in `~/.elm/config.ini` and secure permissions.
+See `config.example.ini` for details.

 You don't need a config file, but to prevent passing API details on the command line (and hide them from a process list) you can create a file